 - Career Opportunities

-I worked at Merkle full-time (more than 5 years)Pros
+I have been working at Merkle full-time (more than an year)Pros

 Getting an Interview